Visual tour

 -

-Warnings are displayed with a squiggly line that you hover, and you get a pop-up.
+Warnings are displayed with a red squiggly line that displays the error if you hover.

 Description | Keyboard shortcut (Mac OS) | Keyboard shortcut (Windows and Linux) |